BavoDebraekeleer/cheat-sheet/General/solid.md

 }
 ```

-The details should be hidden, making it independent of the *how*.
+The details should be hidden, making the interfac independent of the *how*.
 ```c#
 public interface IOrderDataAccess
 {